Ultrawipf/OpenFFBoard_wiki/Home.md

 ## Detailed Features

+**Info**: All features (Number of channels, interfaces...) are based on the official fully featured interface boards.
+Different firmwares may have different features depending on the hardware.

 ### Main modes:
 See [other mainclasses](https://github.com/Ultrawipf/OpenFFBoard/wiki/Commands#other-mainclasses) for full list.
 * **FFB Wheel**: 	USB 1 Axis force feedback device with HID FFB support, multiple analog axis inputs (see analog sources) and digital buttons (see digital sources)